openmpf/openmpf-docker/SWARM.md

 containers they will each have a randomly-generated hostname that does not correlate with the Node Manager containers in the previous deployment.

-All of the logs for the previous Node Manager containers will be archived in `$MPF_HOME/share/logs.bak` in the shared volume.
+The next time you deploy OpenMPF, all of the previous Node Manager logs will appear in the Logs web UI.
+To reduce clutter, consider running the following command to archive and remove the old Node Manager log files, where `<output-path>` is a directory on the swarm manager host:

+- `./scripts/docker-swarm-logs.sh --node-manager-logs --archive <output-path> --remove-originals`

+To archive and remove all of the log files run:

+- `./scripts/docker-swarm-logs.sh --all-logs --archive <output-path> --remove-originals`

 **Clean Slate**